qurbaneliii/qurbaneliii/README.md

 </div>

 <p align="center">
-  <i>💡 "Building the future at the intersection of biology, AI, and technology" 💡</i>
+  <i>💡 "Building the future at the intersection of AI and technology" 💡</i>
 </p>